uldyssian2008/starter-academic-new/content/home/demo.md

 ---
 ## 👋 Welcome to the Academic Template

-The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.
+dfgdfgdfgfd The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.

 [Check out the latest demo](https://academic-demo.netlify.app) of what you'll get assaassadin less than 10 minutes, or [view the showcase](https://wowchemy.com/user-stories/).